-Buying organic flowers protects your family, workers, and the environment, and they're easier to find than ever
+Buying organic flowers is healthier for your family, workers, and the environment, and they're easier to find than ever.

 Tara Beeman sprays an oil-based mixture of raw garlic and cayenne pepper on her annuals and perennials to fend off chewing insects.
 Jorge Chiriboga releases wasps and ladybugs into his greenhouses to combat aphids.
 Patricia Damery feeds lavender clippings to her goats, returning the manure to the field as fertilizer to keep her lavender crop healthy and thriving.